hudra0/geomate/README.md

 **Q: What happens if I restart Geomate during gameplay?**
 A: There might be a brief period where filtering is temporarily bypassed while firewall rules are rebuilt.
 This typically takes a few seconds to minutes.

+**Q: Will Geomate make my games easier or improve my gameplay?**
+A: No, Geomate is a connection management tool that helps you control which game servers you connect to.
+It doesn't affect gameplay mechanics or matchmaking algorithms.

+**Q: Can I use Geomate with a VPN?**
+A: While technically possible, using both Geomate and a VPN simultaneously may cause matchmaking issues.
+You might need to choose one or the other depending on your needs.

+**Q: Why does matchmaking take longer with Geomate?**
+A: When you restrict server regions, the game has fewer servers to choose from, which can increase matchmaking time.
+This is normal and expected behavior.

+**Q: Do I need to restart my game after changing regions?**
+A: Yes, if you modify region settings while a game is running, you may need to restart the game for the changes to take full effect.

+**Q: Will Geomate work with all my games?**
+A: Not necessarily.
+Games handle networking differently, and some may require specific configurations or might not work with geographic filtering at all.
+You may need to research your specific game's network behavior.

 **Q: Why do I need to whitelist certain servers?**
 A: Many games use central servers for matchmaking, authentication, and relay functions.
 These servers might be located outside your allowed regions but are essential for the game to function.
 Without whitelisting them, you might not be able to start the game or find matches, even if your game servers are properly configured.